halibiram/Nuvio-Wiki/docs/installation/android-tv.md

     - The Downloader app will redirect and automatically download the Nuvio TV APK.
 When the         prompt appears, click Install.
 Once finished, select Done (instead of Open).
     - Finally, hit Delete twice in the Downloader app to remove the setup file and save your         TV's storage space.

-2.**Option 2 Download the APK**
+2. **Option 2 Download the APK**

->[!NOTE]
->It is recommened to download the universal release
     - Open a web browser on your smartphone, obtain the latest [TV APK from Nuvio's official Github](https://github.com/NuvioMedia/NuvioTV/releases/tag/0.7.6-beta).
+Select the Universal Release.
     - Open the Google Play Store on both your phone and your Android TV.
 Search for and              install the app Send files to TV on both devices.
         - Enable unknown sources using the above steps in Option 1.
         - Ensure your phone and TV are on the same Wi-Fi network.
 Open Send files to TV on your TV and select Receive.